bahrus/xtal-element/README.md

 I suspect that many (most?) components today tend to have a one-to-one mapping between a component and a business domain object fetched via some promise-based Rest / GraphQL / (SOAP?) api.
 XtalRoomWithAView provides help to provide a pattern for doing this, in such a way that the light children will continue to display until such a time as there's something better to see than the light children.

-XtalRoomWithAView extends XtalElement, but in addition it keeps track of the "state" the component is in -- i.e. initializing, updating, and also providing support for [aborting](https://cameronnokes.com/blog/cancelling-async-tasks-with-abortcontroller/) requests when the parameters change while in mid-flight[TODO].
+XtalRoomWithAView extends XtalElement, but adds a pattern for retrieving a dependent View.
+In addition, it keeps track of the "state" the component is in -- i.e. initializing, updating, and also providing support for [aborting](https://cameronnokes.com/blog/cancelling-async-tasks-with-abortcontroller/) requests when the parameters change while in mid-flight[TODO].

 I am hoping that the [custom state pseudo class proposal](https://www.chromestatus.com/feature/6537562418053120) will continue to gain some momentum, which empowers developers with some of the same machinery available to browser vendors when they implement internal components.
 If it does, XtalRoomWithAView will certainly take advantage of that promising sounding feature.